unifyai/orchestra/README.md

 )
 ```

-For example, this will protect all endpoints in the `/dummy` router/package:
+For example, this will protect all endpoints in the `/dummy` router:
 ```python
 api_router.include_router(
     dummy.router,